 Although regular testing was instituted to check Rezulin users for liver health, with tests approximately once per month, some users experienced very rapid onset of liver toxicity, with the condition appearing within the weeks between scheduled tests.

-In March, 2000, following a safety review by the FDA, Warner-Lambert/Parke-Davis announced that it was voluntarily withdrawing Rezulin from the market.
+In March, 2000, following a safety review by the Food & Drug Administration (FDA), Warner-Lambert/Parke-Davis announced that it was voluntarily withdrawing Rezulin from the market.
 The FDA's comparison of Rezulin to other similar drugs revealed Rezulin to be significantly more dangerous than available alternative medications, and determined the risk of Rezulin use to be unacceptable.

 Negative health consequences from Rezulin use include liver failure, necessitating liver transplant or causing death.
 Sympoms of liver toxicity associated with Rezulin include jaundice, nausea, abdominal pain, loss of appetite, fatigue, and darkened urine.
 If these symptoms appear, any person who has used Rezulin should immediately contact a doctor.
 There have been at least thirty-eight cases of acute liver failure among Rezulin users.